mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Cloud/index.md

 ### Sign In

 After you have purchased Cloud Functions for MAMP you can sign in.
-Press the Cloud button and then "Sign In' on the MAMP User Interface to sign in.
+Press the Cloud button and then "Turn On' on the MAMP User Interface to sign in.

 ![MAMP](/en/MAMP-Mac/Cloud/CloudTurnOn.png)

 Sign into your Dropbox account.

 ![MAMP](/en/MAMP-Mac/Cloud/CloudSignIn.png)

+You can now store and load MAMP host and database data on the cloud.

 ---